MichaelXavier/HTTPMock/README.md

 Haskell in-process HTTP server for testing HTTP client libraries

 Status
 ------
-Still in the design phase
+Still in the design phase.
+Not ready for prime time.